yenchunnnn/personal-website/content/authors/admin/_index.md

 Thanks for stopping by 😄

 I'm a junior data analyst.
-Coming from a background in social psychology and clinical psychology, I'm passionate about solving social problems and mental health issue as well with analytics.
+Coming from a background in social psychology and clinical psychology, I'm passionate about solving social problems and mental health issues as well with analytics.
 I have over 1 year of experience applying psychological research methods in real-world settings, from designing experiments, collecting, preprocessing, analyzing and modeling data to presenting insights.

 If you're looking for someone to drive impact on our society with data, let's chat!